Jmainguy/bible/README.md

     	List all translations in database
   -passage string
     	Passage to return.
 Can be given in following syntax.
 'John', '1 John 3', 'John 3:16', or for a range in the same book '1 John 1:1 - 3:16' (default "John 3:16")
+  -randomChapter
+    	Print a random Chapter
+  -randomPassage
+    	Print a random passage
   -translation string
     	Bible translation to use (default "t_kjv")
 ```